aloha-1/Fuck-Industries-Website/README.md

 My first web project using HTML and CSS.

-Experimented with a bunch of different features.
+Experimented with a bunch of different features, especially with CSS.

+Contains resposive design and mobile fallback.

 Started with [this](https://youtu.be/lAOkx2yZESY) tutorial, then modified it and added more on my own.